Deformations of free boundary CMC hypersurfaces: Introduction

 \section{Introduction}

-Hypersurfaces with constant mean curvature (CMC) have critical area among those that enclose a fixed volume.
-They are used to model interfaces between different media, such as soap films.
+Hypersurfaces with constant mean curvature (CMC) have critical area among those that enclose a fixed volume, and are often used to model interfaces between different media, such as soap films.
 Free boundary CMC hypersurfaces are particularly important in this regard, as they realize the natural physical constraint of allowing the interface to move freely about the boundary of the considered region.

-There are many natural deformation questions regarding a given free boundary CMC hypersurface $\Sigma_0$ inside a manifold with boundary $M$.
-For instance, consider the problems of deforming $\Sigma_0$ through {\em other free boundary} hypersurfaces in $M$ with with varying value of mean curvature, or {\em deforming the ambient metric} on $M$ while preserving the existence of a free boundary CMC hypersurface.
+There are many natural deformation questions regarding a given free boundary CMC hypersurface $\Sigma_0\subset M$ inside a manifold with boundary.
+For instance, consider the problems of deforming $\Sigma_0$ through {\em other free boundary} hypersurfaces in $M$ varying the value of the mean curvature, or {\em deforming the ambient metric} on $M$ while retaining the existence of a free boundary CMC hypersurface.
 Any answer to these deformation questions carries an intrinsic ambiguity due to ambient isometries in $M$, and should hence be considered up to such symmetries.
 In the absence of boundary conditions, these problems have been addressed in \cite{BetPicSic2014,BetPicSic2010}.
 The main result of the present paper is a simultaneous answer to both deformation questions above for \emph{free boundary} CMC hypersurfaces.
-The key assumption to ensure that such deformations are feasible is that $\Sigma_0$ is \emph{equivariantly nondegenerate}, meaning that the only Jacobi fields along $\Sigma_0$ originate from ambient symmetries (see Definition~\ref{def:equivnondeg}).
-Under this hypothesis, we have the following deformation result:
+The key assumption to ensure that these deformations are feasible is that $\Sigma_0$ is \emph{equivariantly nondegenerate}, meaning that the only Jacobi fields along $\Sigma_0$ originate from ambient symmetries (see Definition~\ref{def:equivnondeg}).
+Using this hypothesis, we have the following deformation result:

 \begin{mainthm} Let $\Sigma_0$ be an equivariantly nondegenerate free boundary CMC hypersurface of $(M,g_{\lambda_0})$ with mean curvature $h_0$.
 Assume that $g_\lambda$ is a smooth family of Riemannian metrics on $M$ whose Killing fields vary smoothly with $\lambda$.
 Then, $\Sigma_0$ is the member $\Sigma_{(h_0,\lambda_0)}$ of a smooth family $\Sigma_{(h,\lambda)}$ of free boundary CMC hypersurfaces in $(M,g_\lambda)$ with mean curvature $h$, which is locally unique up to ambient isometries. \end{mainthm}